ktrips/smart/README.md

 # Raspberry Pi Smart devices with Google APIs

+Each programs are described in the articles in [DevicePlus](http://deviceplus.jp)

 ## How to setup the smart app and hardware

 1. Install Google AIY to your Raspberry Pi